Use the dashboard

 Setup the dashboard

-To effectively use the dashboard, configure AWS tags on your FSx for ONTAP volumes based on your business requirements, for example tags that represent projects or business units.
+To effectively use the dashboard, configure up to five AWS tags on your FSx for ONTAP volumes based on your business requirements, for example tags that represent projects or business units.
 For details, see Configure custom filters.

 AWS tags are metadata for your AWS resources.
 They help you categorize your AWS resources in different ways, for example, by project, application, or business unit.
 For more details about tagging, see What are tags? and AWS Resource Groups Tagging API Reference.